A Guide for Plotting Your Inbound Marketing Strategy

 As a business owner, you can’t afford to waste time or money trying various marketing tactics to see what might work.
 Instead, plan a cohesive inbound marketing strategy to ensure the best use of resources.
-An effective plan includes these basic areas of focus that you can build upon by asking yourself "How will my company...":
+An effective plan includes these primary areas of focus that you can build upon by asking yourself, "How will my company...":

 For more information on developing your marketing strategy, contact Colosi Marketing.